johnston9/shot-caller/TESTING.md

 </h2>

 - Use Case: Edit BG Calltimes.<br>
-  1. Click the Edit button and the Edit Cast form opens.<br>
+  1. On the Callsheet Edit page c click the Edit button and the Edit Cast form opens.<br>
   2. Input the changes, e.g Call: 8.15 AM and Set 8.15 AM and submit.<br/>
   3. A success message displays and Clerks's new Info now displays correctly.<br>